darkn3rd/script-tut/python/README.md

     * demonstrate printing all arguments
     * demonstrate printing arguments in reverse order
 11. Parameters
+    * demonstrate passing a single parameter
     * demonstrate passing unlimited arguments
+    * demonstrate swapping two variables
+      * **NOTE** Python does not have support for pass-by-reference, so we must package them up into a memory referenced datatype, so that the subroutine can swap them.
 12. Exiting
     * demonstrate exiting with error code to communicate status
 12. Functions